Soccer is not all about scoring goals, but it sure is fun to do so. Defenders will also celebrate like they’ve scored a goal when they clear the line.

 It can be tough to score a goal, especially against strong teams, but you’re in the right place to find out how you can hit the target.

-For kids, youth and beginners, this is a guide to help you score more goals.
+This guide for kids, youth, and beginners to help you score more goals.

 Players score soccer goals by kicking the ball between the upright frames and beneath the crossbar.
 For a goal to be given, the entire soccer ball must cross the line that runs from one upright to the other.